storesafe/cordova-sqlite-storage/README.md

 ## Easy install with cordova tool

-    npm install -g cordova # if you don't have cordova cordova plugin add https://github.com/brodysoft/Cordova-SQLitePlugin
+    npm install -g cordova # if you don't have cordova cordova create MyProjectFolder com.my.project MyProject && cd MyProjectFolder # if you are just starting cordova plugin add https://github.com/brodysoft/Cordova-SQLitePlugin

+You can find more details at [this writeup](http://iphonedevlog.wordpress.com/2014/04/07/installing-chris-brodys-sqlite-database-with-cordova-cli-android/).

 ## Source tree